akash123-dot/streamlit-multi-llm-chatbot/readme.md

 - `.env` and `.venv` are excluded from the repository for security.
 - LangSmith is optional but supported when API keys are provided.

-## 📜 License
-This project is for educational and personal use.
-Feel free to modify and enhance it.